-To attract more skilled foreign workers to Singapore, the Ministry of Manpower (MOM) announced the Overseas Networks and Expertise Pass (ONE Pass), which will launch on January 1, 2023.
+To attract more skilled foreign workers to Singapore, the Ministry of Manpower (MOM) announced the Overseas Networks and Expertise Pass (ONE Pass), which launched on January 1, 2023.
 This new pass aims to attract foreign talents who “possess valuable networks, as well as deep skills and expertise, that can help Singapore grow,” according to Minister of Manpower, Dr Tan See Leng.

 Let’s analyse how this benefits foreign talents and examine the qualifications to apply for ONE Pass in Singapore.

 Singapore already has many different work passes available for professionals, like the Employment Pass (EP), EntrePass, and the Personalised Employment Pass (PEP).
 What makes the ONE Pass any different from the rest?

 The ONE Pass in Singapore is a personal pass that will belong to a qualified individual and not to a specific employer.
 As such, should a ONE Pass holder decide to switch employment, there should be no need to apply for a new work pass.
 The validity of this work pass is for five years and can be renewed for another five years.

 If you compare the ONE Pass directly with other work passes, one may see that it offers more flexibility compared to other work passes.
 Holders of this pass can work for multiple employers simultaneously, or even be entrepreneurs or shareholders themselves.
 As shared by the Minister, this new work pass will allow its holders to “concurrently start, operate, and work for multiple companies in Singapore at any one time.”

 EPs and PEP holders don’t have this kind of flexibility because the first pass would only allow you to work for one employer since they are the ones who would be applying on the employee’s behalf, while the second does not allow holders to be entrepreneurs or shareholders during their stay in the country.